1imo/Linney-Hardware-Checkout/README.md

 Redesigned the dashboard, but I'm not too happy with the mobile version, however, I need to workon the project so I will have to just use it.
 I'm happy with the visual heirarchy but I think I went overboard with shadows, especially considering that flat design is making a nice comeback.

 Dashboard pretty much remade but I'm having the stupidest error I've ever seen in CSS - aparently 2 thirds of the same length is equal to different values.
 I also made a change on the fly to accodate larger messages and reduce a large piece of uneeded whitespace.
-I can't wait to mess around with the Web Push API and the actual fun stuff instead of this ruddy CSS
+I can't wait to mess around with the Web Push API and the actual fun stuff instead of this ruddy CSS.

+Fixed it by redesigning the skeleton into vertical segments - I was still using horizontal segments from my previous design.
+Now it's very responsive except for the square cards and the desktop nav needs to be ported to smaller screen sizes.
+I wish CSS had an option to set width to height or otherwise - it'd make life so much easier icl.